-On the second

-day (Friday) and in

-parallel sessions a

-number of methodological papers

-were presented to

-the audience: "The

-use of Internet recommunicative

-in

-dethe four

-"National

-international

-sources

-veloping

-skills";

-and

 Members of the work-group: "Deutsche Linguistik und Didaktik" in Vilnius, Nov.
-2005

-on-line projects"; "Learner autonomy as a socio-cultural
+2005 On the second day (Friday) and in parallel sessions a number of methodological papers were presented to the audience: "The use of Internet resources in developing the four communicative skills"; "National and international on-line projects"; "Learner autonomy as a socio-cultural

-The restored façade of the Church of St Anna, Vilnius, 17th cent. issue"; "Internationalisation at home"; "Impact of international Mentor Projects on MFL Mentoring," etc. Two major workshops were also held on the second day (Friday):
+The restored façade of the Church of St Anna, Vilnius, 17th cent. issue"; "Internationalisation at home"; "Impact of international Mentor Projects on MFL Mentoring," etc.

+Two major workshops were also held on the second day (Friday):